DrThomasAger/smile/README.md

 **You don't need to match all open and close brackets exactly.** This is the advantage of Large Language Models (LLMs) — they can infer so much from context that we don't need to make fully explicit every connection between every section. **Adding more structure becomes more essential the larger the prompt becomes.**

 We provided recommended formats as a standard way to open a section with ***(: Smile***.
 Why?
-Because in our tests on foundation models, it increased instruction following for key tasks in my business.
+Because in my tests on many models and prompts, it increased instruction following for key tasks in my business.

  **This is always our rule when we write (: Smile.** More ***(: Smile*** structure if it increases instruction following...